oscar-besga-panel/valkey-java-extrautils/README.md

 It's intended to make possible distributes locking and synchronization, share data across process and aid with distributed computing.

 All classes have tests, unit and functional ones.
-You can test the latter ones by activating them and configuring your own redis server, to test that all the classes work properly in theory and practice.
+You can test the latter ones by activating them and configuring your own valkey server, to test that all the classes work properly in theory and practice.
 There are **more than 630 working tests**, so the code is pretty secure.